-One of the big concerns with Deliveroo Editions is that it is the start of the Vertical Integration process for Deliveroo.
+One of the big concerns with Deliveroo Editions is that it is the start of the vertical integration process for Deliveroo.
 What is the commission level that they are charging?
 Is the same 35% (which is great for Deliveroo, because rent and overheads are a lot lower than a conventional restaurant)

 Issues with Deliveroo

-The Sydney Morning Herald has an interesting interview with a Deliveroo driving who discusses some of the concerns with the employment of Deliveroo riders, including no sick leave, their treatment as independent contractors, no testing of road rules and some riders not even being able to speak English and understand road signs.
+The Sydney Morning Herald has an interesting interview with a Deliveroo rider who discusses some of the concerns with the employment of Deliveroo riders, including no sick leaves.
+Their treatment as independent contractors, no testing of road rules and some riders do not even speak English and do not understand road signs.
 The requirement to delivery quickly means that there is an implied incentive to ‘cut corners’ with some of the road rules.
 Deliveroo has faced legal issues, both in Australia and in Britain over the employment status of riders.
 This is an extension of the concerns that courts are having with employment contracts for people working within the gig economy.
 Some lawyers are arguing that Deliveroo riders are controlled, managed and disciplined by Deliveroo and that they are “clearly do not carry out their own delivery business.”

-The long term effect of the 35% commission have been crippling for some restaurants and will inevitably mean a decrease in food quality as restaurants are forced to compete on price and will need to change portion sizes, recipes and ingredients in order to manage food costs as a percentage of revenue.
+The long-term effect of the 35% commission have been crippling for some restaurants and will inevitably mean a decrease in food quality as restaurants are forced to compete on price and will need to change portion sizes, recipes and ingredients in order to manage food costs as a percentage of revenue.
 We have already seen this with Menulog / Just Eat Restaurants and we expect to see this with Deliveroo and UberEats.
 Some of the first Restaurants have started to move away from the Deliveroo platform because of the high commissions making the costs too high to be sustainable.

-- Build reliance in Restaurants for the marketing.
+- Build reliance in Restaurants on Deliveroo for the marketing.

 - Create a rich database of individual consumer’s dining preferences.